utsavns96/CS441_Fall2022_HW1/README.md

 ## Technical Design

-We will take a look at the detailed description of how each of these pieces of code work below:
+We will take a look at the detailed description of how each of these pieces of code work below.
+Line by line comments explaining every step are also added to the source code in this git repo.:

 1) ### RunJobs.scala
 	This is the main method that we call to run all our programs.
 It has been added to simplify the usage of the map/reduce programs, so that we don't have to call the 4 codes individually.
 It takes our input and output path, and uses them to call each of the 4 files one by one.
 It passes the input and output paths to the 'main' classes of the files in their arguments.